guardian/frontend/docs/ab-testing.md

 The AMD module must return an object with the following properties,

 - id: The unique name of the test.
-- audience: The ratio of people who 0.2 = 20% of users will see the variant.
+- audience: The ratio of people who you want in the test (Eg, 0.2 = 20%), who will then be split 50/50 between the control and variant.
 - description: A plain English summary of the test.
 - canRun: A function to determine if the test is allowed to run (Eg, so you can target individual pages, segments etc.)
 - variants: An array of two functions - the first representing the _control_ group, the second the variant.